jg-digital-media/jgdm_jobs_pathway/readme.md

 + `TODO: ` - Customise validation and success error messages in app.js
 + `TODO: ` - Reduce lines of code in Sass files where possible
   + `TODO: ` - May need to fill the dashboard table with classes to get the desired effect.
-+ `TODO: ` - Create and style "how to use" page
++ `COMPLETED: 07-11-2025 ` - Create and style "how to use" page
-+ `TODO: ` - Add copy "How to use" template file/page `how-to.php`
++ `COMPLETED: 07-11-2025 ` - Add copy "How to use" template file/page `how-to.php`
-+ `TODO: ` - Add copy to explain how to use the app. `page-howto.php`
++ `COMPLETED: 07-11-2025 ` - Add copy to explain how to use the app. `page-howto.php`
-+ `TODO: ` - Add a "How to use" template file/page
++ `COMPLETED: 07-11-2025 ` - Add a "How to use" template file/page
-+ `TODO: ` - Style "how to use" page
++ `COMPLETED: 07-11-2025 ` - Style "how to use" page
-+ `TODO: ` - Remove filenames and .filename class and selector from project at the appropriate time.
++ `COMPLETED: 07-11-2025 ` - Remove filenames and .filename class and selector from project at the appropriate time.
 + `TODO: ` - Study and clean up the markup templates, `functions.php` and app.js to make them readable and maintainable.
 + `TODO: ` - Upload templates to the web server and test them.
 + `TODO: ` - `login-handler.php` and `register-handler.php` are empty and should be ignored for the interim.